 Upon arrival into San Francisco it is recommended that you clear customs and take the shuttle bus (approx US$15 per person) to the group hotel specified in your final tour voucher.
 You will meet with your group leader and other members of the group at 8am the following morning when the group briefing will take place.
 NB: If you wish to spend more time in San Francisco then we are able to book additional nights for you.

 San Francisco is amongst one of the USA's most cosmopolitan and atmospheric cities.
 Located on the bay its suburbs are linked by a series of expansive bridges, one of those being the famous Golden Gate Bridge.
 Trams run major routes along the foreshore and into the hilly heights in a city where quaint wooden houses contrast sharply with the sophistication of modern skyscrapers.
 In the morning we explore the city on foot (3-4 hours) and cable car, and explore its hidden wonders as well as all the famous sights, such as Union Square, Chinatown and Fisherman's Wharf.
 Last but not least we enjoy amazing views from Coit Tower.
 You will be given a day pass for the cable car allowing you to explore the city in the afternoon on your own.
-In the afternoon we recommend a harbour cruise on the bay, a tour of Alcatraz (recommend booking in advance) or a ferry ride to Sausalito (optional).
+In the afternoon we recommend a harbour cruise on the bay (boat tours are not included, various fees apply), a tour of Alcatraz (recommend booking in advance) or a ferry ride to Sausalito (optional).

 This morning we depart San Francisco and head for the amazing grove of giant Sequoia, the world's largest trees where we enjoy a leisurely walk amongst the giants.
 We continue onto the Yosemite Valley where we stay in tent cabins in the heart of Yosemite National Park.
 The accommodation here is in rustic twin share tent cabins with beds and communal bathrooms and is located at the start of the trails.
 Depending on availability of the tent cabins, some groups may be staying at nearby motel - Additional drive time would apply.